alexvoss/mkdocs-material-fork/docs/insiders/access-management.md

   to a specific individual but is publicly or privately listed as the owner of the GitHub organization, and name this as the collaborator

-Employing a bot account for access management and initiating your public or [private] sponsorship offers a streamlined approach to handling all of your sponsoring costs, allowing you to manage access and payment for all sponsorships through a single account.
+Employing a bot account for access management and initiating your [public] or [private] sponsorship offers a streamlined approach to handling all of your sponsoring costs, allowing you to manage access and payment for all sponsorships through a single account.

   [a new personal account]: https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github
+  [public]: privacy.md/#public-sponsors
-  [private]: privacy.md
+  [private]: privacy.md/#private-sponsors

 ## Expired invitations